Here are few basic concepts one should know before starting your acquisition:

 Ideally, especially if you plan in doing any image quantitation/measurements, the larger the number of gray levels the more accurate your measurement would be and also the easier the extraction of information will be.

-Most of the computer monitors have only 8 bit processing, so you won't be able to see the difference between an 8 bit or a 16 bit image on your screen.
+Most of the computer monitors (and your eyes) have only 8bit gradient, so you won't be able to see the difference between an 8 bit or a 16 bit image on your screen.

 After digitization (by an analogue to digital converter(ADC)) in the computer, the photon signal is displayed as shades of gray ranging from black (no signal) to white (saturating signal) on the monitor.
 The ADC are described in terms of their bit depth.
 Since a computer bit can only be in one of two possible stated (0 or 1), the bit depth is described as number of steps.
 Therefore, an 8 bit processor can encode steps or 256 gray levels and a 16 bit processor can encode steps or 65536 gray levels.